ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 Please note that each node must be reachable over the public Internet so that it may accept new communication requests from other nodes.
 This is a prerequisite for the smooth operation of the network.
 In the cases where proxy technologies, such as NAT are used, appropriate port-forwarding rules must be configured.
 For installation and configuration details, see [Ixian Guides](https://projectixian.github.io/guides.html)

-During a node's lifecycle, it is expected that it will often terminate some of the connections to its neighbors and reconnect to new nodes.
+During a node's life cycle, it is expected that it will often terminate some of the connections to its neighbors and reconnect to new nodes.
 In this way, it is harder for the network to form isolated "islands" of nodes and thus come into a network-split situation.
 This feature also helps prevent certain types of network-based exploits.

 ### Information Stored Within a Node